Patrick Maroon

 Growing up in St. Louis, Maroon attended Oakville High School where he was recruited to play in the North American Hockey League (NAHL) by Kelly Chase and Al MacInnis.
-Following two standout seasons with the Texarkana Bandits, he was drafted 161st overall by the Philadelphia Flyers in the 2007 NHL Entry Draft.
+Following two standout seasons with the Texarkana Bandits, he was drafted 161st overall by the Philadelphia Flyers in the 2007 NHL entry draft.
 He spent three years within their organization before being traded to the Anaheim Ducks and subsequently making his NHL debut in the 2011–12 season.

 Maroon played three seasons at the NHL level with the Ducks where he made an impact during their 2015 Stanley Cup playoffs run.
-Due to inconsistency, he was traded to the Edmonton Oilers and New Jersey Devils before landing in St. Louis Blues in 2018.
+Due to inconsistency, he was traded to the Edmonton Oilers and New Jersey Devils before landing with his hometown St. Louis Blues in 2018.

 In his only season with the Blues, he helped them win the Stanley Cup for the first time in franchise history.
 He would win the Stanley Cup twice more in the next two years with the Lightning, becoming one of twelve players in NHL history to win back-to-back Stanley Cups on different teams, and the first since Cory Stillman in 2006.
 In 2021, Maroon became the first player to win three consecutive Stanley Cups since several members of the New York Islanders did so from 1980 to 1983.

 Early life

 Maroon was born on April 23, 1988, in St. Louis, Missouri, to parents Patti and Phil Maroon.
 His father formerly played Division I soccer at St. Louis University and wished to encourage his sons to play the sport.
 He grew up the youngest of four siblings, two brothers, and one sister.
-His father owned season passes to the St. Louis Blues and he would alternate going to games with his brother Phil or one would sit on their father's lap.
+His father owned season tickets to the St. Louis Blues and he would alternate going to games with his brother Phil or one would sit on their father's lap.
 When reflecting on his childhood, Maroon said, "My family has been the biggest influence on my career...my parents have always been so dedicated and my brothers were always into the game, and helped me along."

+Growing up in St. Louis, Maroon attended Rogers Elementary and Oakville Middle School.
+He attended Oakville High School in St. Louis County, Missouri, but left before graduating to pursue junior-level hockey.
+He was not pictured—or even listed as “not pictured”—in the 2005 or 2006 Oakville High School yearbooks, suggesting he was no longer enrolled after his sophomore year.
+However, he does appear in a team photo for the Oakville ice hockey club during his sophomore year, though the team was not affiliated with the school.

+By the 2005–2006 season, Maroon was playing for the Texarkana Bandits of the North American Hockey League (NAHL), marking the start of his junior hockey career.